IT4306 · IT Project Management · Level II Sem 4

 ▶ Answer

-A Scope Management Plan is a document describing how the team will prepare the scope statement, create the WBS, verify deliverable completion, and control scope change requests.
+A Scope Management Plan describes how the team will prepare the scope statement, create the WBS, verify deliverables, and control scope changes.
+It is a subsidiary part of the Project Management Plan.

-INPUTS • Project Charter • Preliminary Scope Statement • Project Management Plan SUBSIDIARY PLAN Scope Management Plan CONTENTS • How to define the scope • How to get formal acceptance • How to control scope changes
+INPUTS • Project Charter • Preliminary Scope Stmt • Project Mgmt Plan SCOPE MANAGEMENT PLAN subsidiary of Project Mgmt Plan created during Scope Planning CONTENTS • How to define scope • How to get formal acceptance • How to control changes

 03

-What is a Requirements Management Plan and a Requirements Traceability Matrix (RTM)?
-What are the consequences of poor requirements management?
+What is a Requirements Management Plan and an RTM?
+What happens when requirements are poorly managed?

 Requirements